media-streaming-mesh/msm-nc/things-to-do.md

 2. Merge the old wire way to start the controller with the new kubebuilder scaffolding.
 Requires:
    -  merging cmd/main.go with cmd/msm-ns/main.go
+	- Just delete cmd/msm-ns
    -  merging internal/controller/streamdata_controller.go with internal/core/core.go and internal/core/wire.go
+	- For streammapper add structure to "type StreamdataReconciler struct"
+	- For node mapper the controller can easily watch nodes.
+Need to decide what design we want.
+		1. msm-nc watch all nodes and take an action on each
+		2. Add a node field to the CRD and let the CP indicate the node
+		3. msm-nc include the node in the status field with a state
 3. helm updates
    -- Update the msm-deployments helm charts.
 CRDs - will need to complete before NC can be deployed. maybe cp as well.